How to stake Cardano's ADA with Ledger Hardware Wallet

 Comparing its all-time high of $3.00 a year ago, the current price of $0.45 looks to be a real steal.
 If you have some burning a hole in your crypto wallet, consider staking them on the Cardano blockchain.

-In this article, we'll show you how to stake your ADA through the Ledger cold wallet via the Yoroi wallet extension.
+In this article, we'll show you how to stake ADA with Ledger cold wallet via the Yoroi wallet extension.
 There's also another way to stake with Ledger but done through a staking service, which we will cover in a separate article.
 There are three moving parts involved in this method: the Ledger Live app from Ledger, the connection to the Yoroi wallet, and the actual staking.

-Before We Begin Staking ADA with Ledger
+Before We Begin Staking Cardano on Ledger

 This article assumes the following: